• Twitter

 What is this resource?

-This booklet has been designed to share good practice around the medical examination required to determine whether a girl has undergone FGM or not, and facilitate conversation with parent(s)/ carer(s) and professionals.
+This booklet is designed to share good practices regarding the medical examination required to determine whether a girl has undergone FGM.
+It also serves as a tool to facilitate conversations with parent(s)/carer(s) and professionals.

-This booklet has been designed to be used by social workers with parent(s)/carer(s) and other professionals.
+The booklet is designed to be used by social workers when working with parent(s)/carer(s) and other professionals.

 How do I use this resource?

-The Centre recognises that the UCLH service is a unique example of good practice and other services available nationally differ in their service provision e.g. the majority of other clinics do not offer a play therapist.
+The National FGM Centre recognises that the University College London Hospital (UCHL) service is a unique example of good practice.
+Other services available nationally may differ in their service provisions, such as the fact that the majority of other clinics do not offer a play therapist.

-The Centre recommends that the booklet be used to:
+The Centre recommends that this booklet be used to:

 • Explain in detail what happens during the medical examination in FGM cases

-• Stress that although the UCLH process may be unique, the examination itself (as depicted on p 10) should be the same in all services.
+• Stress that although the UCLH process may be unique, the examination itself (as depicted on page 10) should be consistent across all services

 Medical Examination Front Page image

-• the girl is deemed Fraser competent and does not wish for her parent/ carer(s) to be present or
+• the girl is deemed Fraser competent and does not wish for her parent(s)/carer(s) to be present

 Court Evidence

-Professionals should bear in mind that any outcomes of the medical examination may be used as evidence in court, and the health professionals present called to give evidence in court.
+Professionals should bear in mind that the outcomes of the medical examination may be used as evidence in court, and the health professionals present called to give evidence.

 The UCLH paediatric FGM clinic can provide advice and support to other clinics.
 You can download their leaflet here.
 If you need to refer a girl, you can find the referral form here.